ansible-community/katacoda-scenarios/fixing-a-bug/step3.md

 You can also run sanity tests on a specific file to make it faster.
 `ansible-test sanity plugins/modules/mysql_user.py --docker`{{execute}}

-If the test fails, reopen the file with the above command
+If the test fails, reopen the file with the above command.